Your Bank Rating – What’s it All About?

 But there is one thing to keep in mind – you will never actually see this number.
 The bank will just keep this number in its back pocket.

 The numbers work out to the following ranges:

-Here are seven ways you can leave your bank credit in tatters.
+And now, without further ado, here are seven ways you can leave your bank rating in tatters.

 Don’t maintain a minimum balance for at least three months.
-Since every bank credit cycle is based on the previous three months, a continually seesawing balance should damage your bank credit.
+Since every bank rating cycle is based on the previous three months, a continually seesawing balance should damage your bank rating.

 Don’t bother to assure that your business bank accounts are reported exactly the same way all of your business records are, and with the exact same physical address (no post office box) and phone number.
 Sow confusion in this area by changing one and not another, or not correcting an error if there is one.

 To go along with #6, don’t make sure that each and every credit agency and trade credit vendor also lists the business name and address the exact same way.
 This is every keeper of financial records, income and sales taxes, web addresses and e-mail addresses, directory assistance, etc.